wat3rblastor/network_security_audit/README.md

 This project is a Python script that gathers networking information of your favorite websites.

+First, you run scan.py to retrieve the networking information.
+Then, your run report.py to display the information in a user-friendly format.

 ## Installation

 First, create a Python virtual environment.
 Then, run